mgax/opslib/docs/tutorial/local.rst

 Dry-run deployment aka diff
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before making changes to sensitive infrastructure, it's a good idea to run a dry-run first.
+Before making changes to sensitive infrastructure, it's a good idea to first perform a dry-run.
 The ``diff`` command will show what is going to change:

 .. code-block:: none